Blazing a Trail in Entertainment

 At the conference, Brianna enjoyed lunch with the worldwide marketing promotions team from Warner Bros.
 Pictures, which led to a few interview rounds and a summer 2016 internship back in Los Angeles.
 Brianna approached each project with the same positive, dedicated attitude and proved to top executives that she could handle more responsibility.
 She also took time to set meetings and build relationships with people outside of her department to understand how each employee contributed to the overall organization.

 Brianna’s self-starter approach to her own career development shone through again when she was accepted to the T. Howard Foundation Talent Development Program.
-With Dean Nancy Schreiber’s support, Brianna was able to fly to New York City and meet professionals from HBO, ESPN and Disney at a program networking event.
+Brianna flew to New York City and meet professionals from HBO, ESPN and Disney at a program networking event.